 The result of the SRV lookup is SRV record(s) providing the port number and target host name of the nodes supporting the service.
 All address records (type "A" and "AAAA") for the target host name listed in the SRV record are also provided.

+Editor's note: Clarifications are necessary on the port number range from which these local port numbers are allocated and also on how to avoid the port clashes with the existing interface applications.